 I have tweaked her recipe in a few ways, not the least of which includes using Birch-smoked salt flakes, which add a smoky hit to the bread that is truly addictive.
 You can buy it here.

-Citizens, this will become your new favorite snack – of this, I have every possible confidence!
+Citizens, this scallion bread will assuredly become your new favorite snack – of this, I have every possible confidence!